data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 Now if you execute the query with `pd.read_sql()`, what happened?
 It does not work! <br>
 WHY?
 ![alt text](../img/q.png){:height="100px"} <br>
-It is saving something to database, instead of returing the query result.
-So nothing can be store to the dataframe.<br>
+It is saving something to database, instead of returning the query result.
+So nothing can be store to the DataFrame.<br>
 Instead, what you can do is to create a cursor object, and execute the statement:
 ```
 q2 = '''CREATE VIEW May_2017 AS